 I always like something light & foamy in the AM so this for me is my PM cleanse.
 I massage it all over my dry face (& eyes) so it melts into the skin and then I let it work for a minute or so ; when I say ‘work’, this contains pumpkin enzymes to exfoliate so I like to get the benefit of that.
 I then add warm water allow the product to emulsify / go milky and then I get my trusty Emma Hardie cloth to sweep the excess product & grime off.
 My skin is left makeup free, feeling super clean and also nourished at the same time.
 I know a few people with dry skin just splash this off with water as opposed to ‘cloth’ it off as it leaves a touch more hydration on the skin.

-Another huge plus point for me is the packaging ; sleek, atttractive, simple and a PUMP.
-Love a pump on my cleansers, it just saves so much time, is more hygenic and just gives me those good pumpey-vibezzz.
+Another huge plus point for me is the packaging ; sleek, attractive, simple and a PUMP.
+Love a pump on my cleansers, it just saves so much time, is more hygienic and just gives me those good pumpey-vibezzz.

 Do you need it?